William Phips: Provost Marshal General

 Phips arrived back in Boston in the summer of 1688 and was welcomed back as a hero.
 His wife seemed very happy to see him.
 He was celebrated in sermons and at the Harvard College commencement he was compared to Jason fetching the Golden Fleece.
 Andros and Randolph were not so happy to see him, and it seems the feeling was mutual.
 Almost all of New England was unified in their opposition to Andros and Randolph.
 Phips, despite having been Captain of Randolph's gunship in 1683-4, does not seem to have carried an association with Randolph in the minds of the people of Massachusetts Bay.

 Andros swore Phips into his new post in early July, but his council refused Phips' demand that the previously named sheriffs be dismissed.
-If Phips had simply wanted a share in the spoils of the Dominion, he might have stuck around and kept his head down.
-Instead he stayed home in Boston only six weeks before shipping back to London to join with Increase Mather in opposing the Dominion and seeking to restore the original charter.
+Phips stayed in Boston only six weeks before travelling back to London to join with Increase Mather in opposing the Dominion and seeking to restore the original charter.
 This seems to be the first mention of Phips in Increase Mather's diary or correspondence.
 Motivated by a shared dislike of Andros, Phips and Increase Mather worked together to bring about his downfall.
 After the Glorious Revolution in late 1688 replaced the Catholic James with the Protestant monarchs William III and Mary II, Phips and Mather petitioned the new monarchs for restoration of the Massachusetts charter and successfully convinced the Lords of Trade to delay the transmission of formal instructions about the change of power to Andros.
 Phips returned to Boston in May 1689, carrying proclamations from the King and Queen and found Andros and Randolph had already been arrested in a revolt in Boston.
 Phips served for a time as an Overseer guarding Andros and Randolph in the prison at Castle Island.